innuy/innuy_lambda/README.md

 # innuy-lambda
-A project ready to be deployed in labda, using zappa framework
+A project ready to be deployed in lambda, using Zappa framework